By Stijn Viaene

 Mirosław Forystek, Chief Information Officer (CIO) at ING Bank Śląski (Poland), is an example of a vigilant leader.
 One of his IT group’s key responsibilities is to make sure business leaders across the board are aware of emerging technology options.
 This allows them to become digital leaders.
 The IT team constantly monitors the market for promising start-ups and new technologies:

 “Our radar identifies trends and positions signals from outside.
 Using these data we try to figure out, for example, what digital start-ups are doing.
 We combine data from multiple sources, including reports from companies like Gartner, Forrester, BCG and others, but also use input from meetings with our vendors and from scouting at events.
 We are aware that the vast amount of data sources cannot possibly all be scanned manually.
-That’s why we are trying to use machine learning and data mining to help us filter and summarize.”
+That’s why we are trying to use machine learning and data mining to help us filter and summarise.”

 Senior management at ING uses this “technology radar” capability to spot and assess threats and growth opportunities on a quarterly basis.
 The vigilant practice is designed to create awareness and inform ING decision-makers, as well as to strengthen alignment.